Toscan0/GGJ2021/README.md

 Trapped in the cavern of The Lost Hope\
 You try to find something to make you feel whole." - Denis Voicu.

-The Flashlight is a 2D platformer with pixel art where Beacon(you) has to use the Light advance through the game and find The Holy Moly.
+The Flashlight is a 2D platformer with pixel art where Beacon(you) has to use the Light to advance through the game and find The Holy Moly.

 ## Useful Links